Show Info

 Group Bookings Info

-Kingaroy Observatory welcomes group bookings for its day and night astronomy shows.
-Our shows are ideal for schools, community groups, bus and coach tours.
+Kingaroy Observatory can seat up to 40 on the Observation Deck.
+Our night shows are ideal for schools, community groups, bus and coach tours.

 All our Observatory staff carry current Blue Cards.